robric/wiki-contrail-controller/Kubernetes.md

 #1.
 Introduction
 Kubernetes (K8s) is an open source container management platform.
 It provides a portable platform across public and private clouds.
 K8s supports deployment, scaling and auto-healing of applications.
-Here is a quick summary of resources in K8s (changes happen based on releases - this is current with 1.4 K8s):
+More details can be found at: http://kubernetes.io/docs/whatisk8s/